CAKE_SYS // ACCESS REQUIRED

 Songwriters pitch blind Songwriters pitch into a curated catalog with active demand

-Artist development is dead Peer-powered development through cohorts and mentorship
+Artist development is dead Structured onboarding, catalog migration, and mentorship

 Musicians are labor Musicians are the network